Find and bid on auctions from 50+ marketplaces. Thousands of liquidation auctions. Hundreds of product categories. All lot sizes and conditions.

 The word liquidation often conjures up images of the end of a business or the slowing of operations.
 And while the public rarely gets a glimpse of this process, it happens a lot.
 In fact, one in five businesses doesn’t even make it to through their first year, and liquidation is often their smartest and easiest way out.
 But did you know there are actually different types of liquidation that don’t always signify going out of business?
-Below you’ll find everything you need to know about liquidation processes and the different types.
+Below you’ll find everything you need to know about what liquidation is, the processes, and the different types.

 Liquidation is the process of selling off inventory, most often to pay off debts of the company as a precursor to shutting down.
 Typically these goods are sold off at an extraordinary discount.
 But as we mentioned before, there are different types of liquidation, and understanding which ones can benefit your business is crucial.

 There are four different types of liquidation, three of which relate to the total liquidation of all assets.
 However, the fourth type is regularly performed as a natural part of reverse logistics, something that all businesses face.
 And this is the one that benefits small business buyers, like you.

 There are lots of reasons a company would liquidate, but the main reason is insolvency.
 In other words, they don’t believe they can make their regular payments or are overwhelmed by debt.
 Liquidation essentially turns the company’s assets into cash that is used to make these payments.
 But regardless of paying, these companies are unlikely to recover.
 There are other reasons a company might liquidate, such as: